aroaminggeek/HTML5Up-Striped-Middleman/README.md

 # "Striped" by HTML5Up
 The HTML5 Up "[Striped](https://html5up.net/striped)" theme, converted to [Middleman](http://middlemanapp.com).
-Single index file from the HTML5Up template, broken down in to easier to manage chunks for Middleman.
+Single index file from the HTML5Up template, broken down in to easier to manage chunks (e.g. partials) for Middleman.

+It may not be pretty, but the theme creation is part of my effort to learn more Ruby.

 Several options configurable in `data/site.yml`: